gaois/LogainmAPI-docs/DATADICT.md

 ## `placeList`

 Most API queries will return a `placeList` object.
-This contains a list of one or places, if found, and additional metadata related to the query.
+This contains a list of one or more places, if found, and additional metadata related to the query.

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |